 Pajamas and Post-Surgery Loungewear

 We all want to be comfortable – especially those who are undergoing treatment.
 Drawstring sweatpants and button-down shirts are ideal for access to your chest as well as short-sleeved or loose-sleeved shirts that can be rolled up for access to your arm.
-Check out some fun pajama sets: Old Navy Women's Pajamas and Old Navy Men's Pajamas.
-For special post-surgery loungewear, we recommend the Ana Ono Miena Robe.
+Check out some fun pajama sets by Natori: Shangri-La Pajamas and Himalaya Notch Pajamas.
+For special post-surgery loungewear, we recommend the Natori Shangri-La Robe.

 Socks or Slippers